 The recoupment of costs carried forward in relation to areas of interest in the exploration and evaluation phases are dependent on the successful development and commercial exploitation or sale of the respective areas.
-As at 31 December 2019 there are no indicators of impairment under AASB 6 related to Deferred Exploration Expenditure.
+As at 31 December 2020 there are no indicators of impairment under AASB 6 related to Deferred Exploration Expenditure.

-The Company also has farm-in and joint venture agreement's in relation to the Doolgunna (refer ASX Announcement 4 June 2018), Venus (refer ASX announcement by AIC Resources dated 20 September 2018) and Lamil (refer ASX Announcement 22 July 2019) Project's (the Agreement's).
+The Company also has farm-in and joint venture agreements in relation to the Doolgunna (refer ASX announcement 4 June 2018), Curara Well (refer ASX announcement 20 August 2020) and Lamil (refer ASX announcement 22 July 2019) Project's.
 Expenditure incurred under these agreements is recorded as exploration expenditure in the statement of comprehensive income, consistent with the accounting policy in relation to expenditure on exploration properties.

 As at As at

-31 December 31 December
+31 December 31 December 31 December

-2019 2018
+2020 2019

 \$'000 \$'000

 14. TRADE AND OTHER PAYABLES

-Trade payables 96 64
+Trade payables 527 96

-Accruals 660 10
+Accruals 533 660

-Other creditors 2 15
+Other creditors 23 2

-758 89
+1,083 758